Search on websites and apps is one of those things we use so much and so often, we take it for granted. But have you ever heard of Indic search?

 This has wider implications.
 Search engines can be integrated with websites and apps too.
 As more and more platforms support more content, search becomes a means of navigating through the options to find what you’re looking for.

-Anyone company that runs an app or website knows just how critical proper search is.
+Anyone who runs an app or website knows just how critical proper search is.
 There’s a reason companies constantly tweak their search engines just to give them that extra edge needed in making them perform better.
 Integrating Indic search is something else that can give a major boost to the performance of a platform’s search functionality, with direct results in the company’s own bottom line.

 Some verticals with an especially high reliance on search include banking, e-learning, entertainment, and most importantly, e-commerce.
 Many, if not most of these verticals also correspond to high frequency, high content density verticals that have highly engaged, frequently returning users.